~Updated October 2017

-Two weeks before she passed away in 1988, Kamea "Kay" Okamoto Omata wrote to Clarence Nishizu that she wanted to write about Fanny Weston Bixby Spencer, her adopted mother and a member of one of Southern California's most prominent families.
+Two weeks before she passed away in 1988, Kamea "Kay" Okamoto Omata wrote to Clarence Nishizu that she wanted to write about Fanny Bixby Spencer, her adopted mother and a member of one of Southern California's most prominent families.

 At her passing in 1930, Fanny Bixby had touched the lives of many Japanese immigrants, including those leasing land from the Bixby family and those in Wintersburg.
 In oral histories for the Honorable Stephen K. Tamura Orange County Japanese American Oral History Project, Bixby is remembered with affection.

 Fanny was the daughter of one of California's richest men, Jotham Bixby, and his wife, Margaret Hathaway Bixby.
 Jotham Bixby and his cousins acquired the 27,000-acre Rancho Los Cerritos, 17,000 acres in Rancho Palos Verdes and a third interest in Rancho Los Alamitos of 29,000 acres.
 As an individual, he purchased 7,000 acres in the Ranchos Santiago de Santa Ana.